Ajwyunsx/pscript/README.md

-# PScript - Python Syntax Interpreter for Haxe
+# pythonScript - Python Syntax Interpreter for Haxe

-PyScript is a Python syntax interpreter written in Haxe that supports intelligent Haxe module imports, complete Python class system, and function support.
+pythonScript is a Python syntax interpreter written in Haxe that supports intelligent Haxe module imports, complete Python class system, and function support.

 ## Core Features